jluchman/domir/README.md

 The `domir` package provides a set of flexible wrapper and helper functions for conducting relative importance analysis with a focus on dominance analysis.
-The intention of this package is to provide tools that allow relative importance analysis across a wide varitey of practical data analytic situations.
+The intention of this package is to provide tools that allow relative importance analysis across a wide variety of practical data analytic situations.

 This documentation (for the time being) assumes some knowledge of the